rstanleyhum/apollo/README.md

-# apollo
+# Apollo

-A new Flutter project.
+Apollo is the project name for the Flutter version of the cross platform MD Handbook App.

 ## Getting Started